 6) Find out the underlying cause of the resistance.
 There may be an unspoken hurt in the family that is fueling the disconnect or distractions during devotions.
 Maybe someone needs to apologize.
 Maybe that someone is you.
 Find out what is underneath the resistance and encourage your child to go to the person to tell them how he feels.

 7) Pray about it and take action.
 If your children are fooling around during devotions, pause for a moment and take a deep breath.
 Ask God to help you re-group in a way that is honoring to this special time with Him.
 Ask your children to pray with you as you seek God’s help to get everyone focused on Him.
-If the Lord leads, you may find that you need to ask your distracting child to step out of the room.
-One child cannot be allowed to become the spiritual stumbling block for your other children.
-Go to that child later to complete the devotion and discuss what Jesus meant when He said what He did in John 18:1-10.
+If one child regularly distracts your other children, take them aside and with curiosity and genuine interest, ask them to share their thoughts and feelings about devotional time.
+They may have a good idea for you to implement or may need some additional discipleship opportunities.

 These seven tips will hopefully help you turn your family devotion time into a mutually anticipated regular event.